imr-framework/lf-brain-tracking/README.md

 ### Aim 2: Autonomous 0.05T MRI development

 ### Branch and projects
+The bme_design_team branch focuses on EMI shielding for the scanner and providing a dashboard

 The high_school_projects branch focuses on small short-term evaluation projects of the developed methods
 * Feasibility of zero-shot super resolution reconstruction to deliver accurate volumetric measures - Gabriel
 * Feasibility of zero-shot super resolution reconstruction to deliver accurate growth rates - Niyathi